Domain Authority Explained

 45. TrustRank of Linking Site: The trustworthiness of the site linking to you determines how much “TrustRank” gets passed onto you.

-46. Number of Outbound Links on Page: PageRank is finite.
+46. The number of Outbound Links on Page: PageRank is finite.
 A link on a page with hundreds of OBLs passes less PR than a page with only a few OBLs.

 47. Forum Profile Links: Because of industrial-level spamming, Google may significantly devalue links from forum profiles.